anna-murphy/diy-podcast-feed/README.md

 this is the download url for the audio file. go back and put this in your xml file. but! before you can call this episode uploaded, you'll probably have to edit the url slightly in the `<enclosure>` tag. google's download url's contain a bunch of `&` characters in them, which will break the xml format. take a look through your url and repalce all the `&` with `&amp;`. you should only need to do this in the `<enclosure>` tag.

 once that's done, you can save your xml file, github will rebuild the site, and you officially have a podcast feed! :tada:

+## okay, i should double check my work before i share my podcast with my friends, right?

+yep! and lucky for you there's a few good resources online to help you do that!

+- [Podbase's Feed Validator](https://podba.se/validate/).
+This takes a look at your feed and tells you if there are any errors in it.
+- [Rss Viewer](https://rssviewer.app/).
+This will let you look at the list of episodes in your feed in a visual way.

+## now, how do i add new episodes to my feed?

+> great question, i haven't written this yet :sob: